inters/snabb/README.md

 - Can act as a pure data-plane and consume SAs established by other means
 - Dynamic reconfiguration via YANG RPCs (update routes while running)
 - Strong observability: access relevant statistics of a running Vita node
+- Written in Lua, a simple, high-level programming language and x86 assembly

 ## Documentation